MaliParag/ScanSSD/README.md

   python -m visdom.server
   ```
   * Then (during training) navigate to http://localhost:8097/ (see the Train section below for training details).

+## Code Organization

+SSD model is built in `ssd.py`.
+Training and testing the SSD is managed in `train.py` and `test.py`.
+All the training code is in `layers` directory.
+Hyper-parameters for training and testing can be specified through command line and through `config.py` file inside `data` directory.

+`data` directory also contains `gtdb_new.py` data reader that uses sliding windows to generates sub-images of page for training.
+All the scripts regarding stitching the sub-image level detections are in `gtdb` directory.

+Functions for data augmentation, visualization of bounding boxes and heatmap are in `utils`.

 ## Training ScanSSD